MicrosoftDocs/sdk-api/sdk-api-src/content/d3dcommon/nf-d3dcommon-id3d10blob-getbufferpointer.md

 ## -description

-Get a pointer to the data.
+          Gets a pointer to the data.

 ## -parameters